mafifafm/pxt-microbit/docs/projects/electric-guitar/code.md

 ## Code your electric guitar

-Download this code to your micro:bit.
+Download this code to your Ragga.
 It creates the tones that play when you press the foil strips on the guitar.

 ```blocks
 input.onButtonPressed(Button.A, function () {